persteenolsen/django-azure-demo/README.md

 When starting the Django Website from the Virtual Enviroment (.venv) you will notice that latest Django will start.
 Otherwise you can use the Global Django if you have one installed by running:

 - python manage.py runserver

-There is no Administration Backend and no Database for this Starter serving Statis files

 ## How it Works